 For comprehensive Johns Hopkins COVID news

-While this page focuses on connecting current students with health care resources, the university has created a wide-ranging central landing page for all COVID-related information relevant to the Johns Hopkins community, including updates on university operations, medical research, and the data dashboard showing COVID-19 testing totals and test-positive cases among employees and students.
+While this page focuses on connecting current students with health care resources, the university has created a wide-ranging central landing page for all COVID-related information relevant to the Johns Hopkins community, including updates on university operations, testing protocols, medical research, and the data dashboard showing COVID-19 testing totals and test-positive cases among employees and students.

 FAQs on Health Care Access and Insurance